Rev. Dr. Jay Atkinson

 Biography

-The Rev. Dr. Jay Atkinson retired in June 2011 from thirty-two years of full-time service in Unitarian Universalist parish ministry.
-During those years he served also on the adjunct faculties of Morningside College (1985), Starr King School for the Ministry (1994, 1999, 2006), and Meadville Lombard Theological School (2003), and was a Visiting Scholar at the Center for Process Studies in Claremont in 1996.
+The Rev’d Dr. Jay Atkinson retired in June 2011 from thirty-two years of full-time service in Unitarian Universalist parish ministry.
+During those years he served also on the adjunct faculties of Morningside College (1985), Starr King School for the Ministry (1994, 1999, 2006), and Meadville Lombard Theological School (2003).
+He was a Visiting Scholar at the Center for Process Studies in Claremont in 1996 and is currently a Visiting Scholar at the Graduate Theological Union in Berkeley.
+His abiding interests are in UU History, social/economic justice, and process/relational theology.
+His scholarship has focused primarily on the Polish Brethren in the early modern period, 1560-1660.

-• “Engaged Dissent among the Polish Brethren,” The Role of the Dissenter in Western Christianity: From Jesus Through the 16th Century, ed.
-Alicia McNary Forsey (Berkeley: Starr King, 2004), 85-96; and
+• “Engaged Dissent among the Polish Brethren,” The Role of the Dissenter in Western Christianity, ed.
+Alicia McNary Forsey (Berkeley: Starr King, 2004), 85-96.

 • “Alfred Cole Unmasked: The Provenance of the Universalist Preaching Commission,” Journal of Unitarian Universalist History XXXVII (2013-2014), 100-125.

-• “Poland as an Early Humanist Crucible for East-West Encounter,” American Academy of Religion: Western Region, Loyola Marymount University, Los Angeles, California, 7-9 March 2014; and
+• “Poland as an Early Humanist Crucible for East-West Encounter,” American Academy of Religion: Western Region, Loyola Marymount University, Los Angeles, California, 7-9 March 2014.

 • “Neighborly Coexistence: The Polish Spirit of Tolerance and its Internationalist Roots,” Sixteenth-Century Studies Conference, New Orleans, Louisiana, 16-19 October 2014.